EmileSchneider/JavaBlockchainRefactor/README.md

 Each block consists of:
   * an ID
-  * a number called nonce
+  * a number called NONCE
-  * a copy of the hash from the previous block
+  * a copy of the HASH from the previous block
   * DATA e.g. in form of transactions like bitcoin
   * and a hash with a PROOF OF WORK

+# Design

+The software consists of three different classes.

+1. a Blockchain class
+2. a Block class
+3. a Transaction class